nicrodriguezval/vc/docs/md/docs/workshops/imaging/hardware/ascii/video-ascii.md

 ## Grayscale (Average / Luma) Proximity

 For the mosaics of a set of ASCII characters, or characters en general, we look on the opacity of every image in the image set.
-The main idea is to send one single texture with all the textures of characters, ordered from darkest to lightest, and with the representative pixel color computed in the fragment shader, take the most accurate texture in the set.
+The main idea is to send one single texture with all the textures of characters, ordered from darkest to lightest, and with the superpixel color computed in the fragment shader, take the most accurate texture in the set.

 ### Pre-processing

-To make the ordering of the source images, we created a complementary sketch that takes a gif image containing all the textures for the texture set and organizes then from the most obscure to the most bright image, which gives complete textures like the following (made with symbols of chess pieces):
+To make the ordering of the source images, we created a complementary sketch that takes a gif image containing all the textures for the texture set and organizes them from the most obscure to the most bright image, which gives complete textures like the following (made with symbols of chess pieces):

 ![ordered_chess](/docs/sketches/ordered_chess.png)